 1 in 9 Australians have asthma.
 That is around 2.5 million people.

-Asthma is a respiratory condition affecting the airways of the lungs which causes breathlessness, tightness in the chest and wheezing.
-Asthma can affect anyone of any age however, according to Asthma Australia children under 15 are more likely to be hospitalised with asthma than those aged 15 and over.
+This is a respiratory condition affecting the airways of the lungs which causes breathlessness, tightness in the chest and wheezing.
+This can affect anyone of any age however, according to Asthma Australia children under 15 are more likely to be hospitalized than those aged 15 and over.

 However, it seems Australian researchers have found a way to reduce the rate of kindergarten-aged children having asthma by 50%.